 The two options below are:

-The name of the new united column (Crop_fertiliser).
+The name of the new united column (Crop_fertiliser)

-The columns to unite (Crop_type:Fertiliser).
+The columns to unite (Crop_type:Fertiliser)

-crop_and_soil_tbl |>#Select all but the fourth column dplyr::select(-4) |>#Unite the Crop and fertiliser columns tidyr::unite("Crop_Fertiliser", Crop_type:Fertiliser)
+crop_and_soil_tbl |>#Select all but the fourth column dplyr::select(-4) |>#Unite the Crop_type and fertiliser columns tidyr::unite("Crop_Fertiliser", Crop_type:Fertiliser)

-Choose specific columns and their order in the united column with a string vector of the column names.
+Choose specific columns and their order in the united column with a string vector of the column names

-Choose the delimiter/separator for the strings in the united column (sep=).
+Choose the delimiter/separator for the strings in the united column (sep=)

-Retain the original columns with the option remove=FALSE.
+Retain the original columns with the option remove=FALSE

-crop_and_soil_tbl |>#Select all but the fourth column dplyr::select(-4) |>#Unite columns tidyr::unite(#United column name"Crop.Soil.Fertiliser",#Columns to unitec("Crop_type","Soil_type","Fertiliser"), #Separator for stings in united columnsep=".", #Do not remove the original columns to be unitedremove=FALSE )
+crop_and_soil_tbl |>#Select all but the fourth column dplyr::select(-4) |>#Unite columns tidyr::unite(#United column name"Crop.Soil.Fertiliser",#Columns to unitec("Crop_type","Soil_type","Fertiliser"), #Separator for strings in united columnsep=".", #Do not remove the original columns to be unitedremove=FALSE )